Large deviations for generalized Gibbs ensembles of the classical Toda chain: Introduction

 if $\mu\ll dx$, whereas $f_P^V$ is infinite otherwise. $f_P^V$ achieves its minimal value at a unique probability measure $\mu_P^V\ll dx$ which satisfies the non-linear equation

 where $\lambda_P^V$ is a finite constant.
-We show in section \ref{Coulomb} that $\mu_P^V$ is absolutely continuous with respect to Lebesgue measure with density which is almost surely differentiable with respect to $P$.
-We then show that \begin{theorem} For any bounded continuous function $f$
+We show in section \ref{Coulomb} that $\mu_P^V$ is absolutely continuous with respect to Lebesgue measure and that its depends smoothly on the parameter $P$.
+In Lemma \ref{convex}, we show it is in fact differentiable in $P$.
+We then show that \begin{theorem}Let $P$ be a positive real number.
+Then, for any bounded continuous function $f$ on the real line,

-\end{theorem} This result was already shown in \cite{Spohn1} when $V$ is a polynomial.
-Moreover, our result allows to derive large deviation principle for a general variance profile.
-Namely let $L_N^\sigma$ be a tri-diagonal symmetric matrix with independent Gaussian variables on the diagonal and independent chi distributed variables above the diagonal with parameter $\sigma(\frac{i}{N}), 1\le i\le N$.
-Let $\T_{N}^{V,\sigma}$ be the distribution with density $e^{-\tr(V(L_{N}^{\sigma}))}/Z$ with respect to the distribution of $L_N^\sigma$. \begin{theorem} Assume that $V$ is continuous and such that there exists $k\in\N$, $a\ge 0$, such that